delfick/whirlwind/README.rst

 Changlog
 --------

+0.5.3 - TBD
+    * WSHandler now has a connection_future that is cancelled if we lose the connection

 0.5.2 - Oct 25 2018
     * Added a message_done hook to SimpleWebSocketBase
     * Fixed the test helpers so that you aren't left with no set asyncio loop